jmasonlee/texasHoldem/README.md

 2. a Ranker, which is responsible for Ranking poker hands relative to one another,
 3. and a PokerHandFactory, which returns the highest possible ranking poker hand when given a set of cards.

-Addtionally, there is an important helper class, CardArray, which is responsible for storing an array of Cards, and filtering or sorting those cards based on the card's suit or value.
+Adtionally, there is an important helper class, CardArray, which is responsible for storing an array of Cards, and filtering or sorting those cards based on the card's suit or value.

 A very rough class diagram is included below: